The best short books: all of these are under 100 pages

 Fantastic books that are quick to read but will stay with you forever.

-That’s why we’ve found 15 the best short books - fantastic stories and novellas that you can gorge on in their entirety in just one afternoon, meaning even the most time-poor amongst us can add a couple of ticks to that must-read list.
-So put down your work phone, hit pause on Netflix, tweet about that viral video tomorrow, and get stuck in now.
+In our list below, you'll find our pick of the best short books of all time.
+We've included 17 fantastic stories, novellas, and even one really long poem, that you can gorge on in their entirety in an afternoon, meaning even the most time-poor amongst us can add a couple of ticks to that must-read list.
+It's time to put down your phone, hit pause on Netlfix, share that selfie tomorrow and get stuck into one of the best short books right now – you won't regret it.

 *Additional reporting Marc Chacksfield.